ashokalways/public-Spring24-aveerasa/HW5-distributions.md

 You may use whatever tools you wish to manipulate the data and create the charts.
 Remember that CS students must create their charts using Python or Vega-Lite in at least two HW assignments.
 All students may pull the datasets into a separate application and format as needed.

-All of the datasets for this assignment come from [Section 1.
-Population](https://www.census.gov/library/publications/2009/compendia/statab/129ed/population.html) from the [2010 Statistical Abstract of the United States](https://www.census.gov/library/publications/2009/compendia/statab/129ed.html).
-In addition to looking at the Excel spreadsheets for the Tables listed below, you should also view the [Section 1 PDF](https://www2.census.gov/library/publications/2010/compendia/statab/129ed/tables/pop.pdf).
+All of the datasets for this assignment come from [2010 Statistical Abstract of the United States](https://www.census.gov/library/publications/2009/compendia/statab/129ed.html).

 Both the PDF tables and the Excel spreadsheets contain Notes that you should read.
 In particular, many of the population figures are in thousands, so you may need to do some adjustments to your data to produce accurate distributions.